Controversial head of South Korean parliament to visit Japan in November | The Japan Times

-The head of South Korea’s parliament who made a controversial statement that Japan’s emperor should apologize for Korean women being forced into wartime brothels will visit Tokyo next month.
+The head of South Korea’s parliament, who made a controversial statement that Japan’s emperor should make an apology over the “comfort women” issue, will visit Tokyo next month.

+The term “comfort women” refers to women who provided sex, including those who did so against their will, for Japanese troops before and during World War II

-The Upper House announced Monday that National Assembly Speaker Moon Hee-sang will represent South Korea in a meeting between parliamentary leaders of the Group of 20 major economies on Nov.
+The Upper House announced Monday that National Assembly Speaker Moon Hee-sang will represent South Korea at a meeting between parliamentary leaders of the Group of 20 major economies on Nov.
 4.

 He will not hold a bilateral meeting with Upper House President Akiko Santo.